Reading Ents

 .first()) !== null;

-Traversing edges on retrieved ents
+Traversing edges from individual retrieved ents

 All the methods for reading ents return the underlying document(s), enriched with the edge and edgeX methods.
-This allows traversing edges even after loading the ent from the database:
+This allows traversing edges after loading the ent from the database:

 const user = await ctx.table("users").firstX();